wp-plugins/radio-station/docs/Options.md

 #### Single Player
 Default: on.
 Key: player_single
-Stop any existing Players on the page or in other windows or tabs when a Player is started.
+Stop any existing Player instances on the page or in other windows or tabs when a Player is started.

 #### [Pro] Player Autoresume
 Default: on.
 Key: player_autoresume
 Attempt to resume playback if visitor was playing.
 Only triggered when the user first interacts with the page.

+#### [Pro] Player Popup
+Default: off.
+Key: player_popup
+Add button to open Popup Player in separate window.

 #### [Pro] Sitewide Player Bar
 Default: off.
 Key: player_bar